SJieNg123/Code-practice/README.md

-# Code-practice
+# Code practice solutions
-This is my solution of some coding problems, feel free to refer it
+This is my solution of some coding problems, feel free to refer it.